akka/akka-persistence-jdbc/docs/src/main/paradox/index.md

 ## Code of Conduct

-Contributors all agree to follow the [Lightbend Community Code of Conduct][code-of-conduct].
+Contributors all agree to follow the [Lightbend Community Code of Conduct](https://www.lightbend.com/conduct).

 ## License

-This source code is made available under the [Apache 2.0 License][apache].
+This source code is made available under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Configuration

-The plugin relies on Slick to do create the SQL dialect for the database in use, therefore the following must be configured in `application.conf`
+The plugin relies on @extref[Slick](slick:) to do create the SQL dialect for the database in use, therefore the following must be configured in `application.conf`

 Configure `akka-persistence`: